National healthcare spending is rising.

 While there are no integrated health programs nationwide, several health systems have created specific programs in recent years.

 For example, one integrated healthcare plan showed positive results including lower healthcare costs, according to a 10-year study featured in the 2016 issue of the Journal of the American Medical Association.
 In 2003, Intermountain Healthcare launched a project that integrated mental healthcare services into primary care practices.
 As a result, emergency room visits, hospital admissions and primary care visits all significantly decreased.

 Demand for Skilled Professionals

-Healthcare professionals, including hospital and medical administrators, will be called upon to help address these potential challenges, including exploring various solutions designed to combat the concerns that lie ahead.
+Healthcare professionals, including hospital administrators, will be called upon to help address these potential challenges, including exploring various solutions designed to combat the concerns that lie ahead.

 Industry-wide, healthcare professionals are in high-demand with projected growth at 18% between now and 2026, according to the Bureau of Labor Statistics – more open positions than any other occupational group.